Static Network Diagrams – Are you still creating them?

-In my day-to-day Business Development role at Prosperon Networks, I speak to many different IT specialists who spend their day working on the network of their organisation.
-One common theme that I’ve encountered, that has led me to write this article, is that the vast majority of these IT specialists I speak to, tell me that they don’t have anything in place to help assist with documenting their network.
-It is a very manual process, and other than the occasional use of Visio to offer some assistance, the majority of people I speak to are documenting their entire network by hand.
+In my day-to-day Business Development role at Prosperon Networks, I speak to many different IT specialists who spend their day working on their potentially static network of their organisation.
+One common theme that I’ve encountered, that has led me to write this article, is that the vast majority of these IT specialists I speak to, tell me that they don’t have anything in place to help assist with documenting their network – making it unable to not be static.
+It is a very manual process, and other than the occasional use of Microsoft® Visio to offer some assistance, the majority of people I speak to are documenting their entire network by hand.

 Although the time taken to manually document their network is consuming, this is not the only challenge they are facing when documenting their network.
 One common theme amongst the engineers that I speak to is that with the ever-growing complexity of their networks, they find that by the time they have actually made a change to the network and documented it, something new has happened or changed, and the documentation they just created manually by hand is now obsolete and outdated.

-I have compiled a selection of questions and answers below that I hope will give you some insight as to how using NetBrain’s network documentation can assist your organisation.
+I have compiled a selection of questions and answers below that I hope will give you some insight as to how NetBrain® can assist your organisation to simplify network documentation.

 Q1: Documenting the network is traditionally labour intensive and time-consuming.
 How can NetBrain help?